 Age does not completely determine the result because ICA assesses every application holistically across several different factors.
 Options are still open as long as you meet any of the following criteria for Permanent Residency:

-If you are living with your family and have young children, you stand a chance.
+Your chances are higher if you live here with your family and have young children.
 Given its ageing population, the nation would definitely prefer to have younger residents.
 Including your children in your application would indicate to the authorities that their education and future are rooted in Singapore — meaning, a younger generation is here for nation-building.

 Assess your eligibility, understand your chances to attain the SPR status and strengthen your profile before submitting again would be our suggestion to you.

-The industry that you intend to work in would not be the only factor that ICA will look at.
+It may be an influencing factor, but not the only one that ICA will look at.
 You may apply under the Student Scheme for ICA to consider.
 Note that you should have already lived in Singapore for more than 2 years, passed at least one national exam (i.e. PSLE or GCE ‘N’/’O’/’A’ levels) or been in the Integrated Programme (IP).

 Please also take note of the following when submitting your application: